 "Sometimes they'll say like, stay away from Mass and Cass and different streets and whatnot.
 I mean, the only way to really enforce that is if you get a police report that Joe Smith was stopped on the corner of Mass and Cass and interact.
 I looked at one of the cases and there's 25 streets in the City of Boston this person has to stay away from and you're like…"(A11-1).

-POs often have to rely on the individual's under supervision own self-reporting or accidental discoveries to learn of any violations.
-They may find suspicious evidence during home visits, but must then ask the probationer about it.
+POs often must rely on the individual under supervision’s own self-reporting or accidental discoveries to learn of any violations.
+They may find suspicious evidence during home visits but must then ask the probationer about it.
 As was expressed by one officer:

-"If they're having contact with minor children, all I can do is really ask them, “No unsupervised contact with minor children?”
+"If they're having contact with minor children, all I can do is really ask them, ‘No unsupervised contact with minor children?’
 During home visits, we're expected to look around make sure we don't see like diapers or baby clothes or something like that.
-If we did, we would just ask them like, What is this?
-Who knows?
+If we did, we would just ask them like, ‘What is this?
+Who knows?’
 They gotta come up with an explanation, but yeah, that's very hard to monitor" (B5-1).

 The officers emphasize that the individual's compliance is primarily based on self-reporting and this, as explained by one of the POs, should be made clear to the judges in court: "…this condition is a self- report condition that we can't supervise.
 You need to let the judge know that.
 No unsupervised contact with somebody with a child 16 years or under, right?
 That's a self- report" (B1-1).